-AYPF educates, informs, and engages national, state, and local policymakers and practitioners on education, youth, and workforce issues and provides information on best practices, innovations, and research-based strategies that help traditionally underserved youth be successful.
+AYPF educates, informs, and engages national, state, and local policymakers, practitioners, and researchers on education, youth, and workforce issues and provides information on best practices, innovations, and research-based strategies that help youth marginalized by systemic inequities to be successful.
 Using neutral, nonpartisan framing and a youth development lens, AYPF carries out its work through various convenings, social media, and products that bridge policy, practice, and research.
 We make sense of the often-confusing education, youth, and workforce landscape by providing timely, clear, and concise information and resources.

 Our policy expertise runs deep and spans numerous domains, which include:

 - Career and Technical Education

 - Afterschool and Expanded Learning

 This knowledge allows us to make sense of the often-confusing array of programs, systems, and silos and promote a comprehensive approach to youth success.
 We anticipate emerging education, youth, and workforce issues and help frame those issues in language relevant to current debates and contexts.
 We organize various convenings, which include: